Benefits of volunteering abroad

 - Volunteering abroad can be a mind-opening experience exposing you to cultures and experiences far from your normal everyday life.
 If you end up travelling to a third world country you’ll learn to appreciate your life back home more; and lots of people come back home enlightened with a better feeling about their own lives.
 Having a chance to experience another way of life will allow you to learn more about yourself as a person.

 - Choosing to volunteer abroad is an altruistic act.
 Intrinsically volunteering allows you to give something back to a community or country without gain for yourself.
 By building schools in a remote village, helping out to conserve endangered animals, or teaching children about safe sex in countries with high HIV rates you’ll be making a difference to the society and area you’re in.

-- During your career break or gap year volunteering abroad you’ll be able to learn new skills which you can take forward in your further life.
+- During your career break or gap year volunteering programs abroad you’ll be able to learn new skills which you can take forward in your further life.
 One of the most important (and employable) skills is speaking another language.
 Some countries or areas (especially in the third world) may not know English so you’ll need to pick up some phrases and bits of their language in order to communicate.
 A lot of volunteers who travel from English speaking countries are used to teach English to the local children which will require relearning some skills you already have furthering your abilities, and helping improve the abilities of others.

 - Volunteering abroad will do wonders for your professional life as choosing to do this shows that you are not afraid to be in a new environment and thrown in at the deep end; and this can tell future employers a lot about you.
 There are plenty of other employable skills which you gain from travelling and volunteering including team work skills, patience, the ability to think outside the box, and gaining a tolerance of others.